 - How I practice/what to expect.

-- Deciding when we can meet and frequency.
+- Deciding when we can meet and frequency of sessions.

 Training, qualifications & experience